 Without a word, Tim reached for a coffee mug on the shelf.

-With heaps of appreciation for their talent and the aid of a $20 handshake, the band leader obliged us one more song.
+With my deep appreciation for their talent and the aid of a $20 handshake, the band leader obliged us one more song.

 “And would you mind if my friend over there sat in on one of the drums?"
 I asked.
 "I think he’ll be really good.”